iKarmaaa123/terraform-mongodb-devops-project/README.md

 └── versions.tf
 ```
 <h3> .gitignore file </h3>
-This specific file ensures that no important files that contain sensitive information or files that take up a lot of storage are pushed to the GitHub repository.
+- This specific file ensures that no important files that contain sensitive information or files that take up a lot of storage are pushed to the GitHub repository.

 <h3> cluster.tf </h3>
-This cluster.tf file contains a terraform configuration that sets up a MongoDB Atlas project with a secured databse cluster, user, and access control.
+- This cluster.tf file contains a terraform configuration that sets up a MongoDB Atlas project with a secured databse cluster, user, and access control.
 The following resources are created and configured:

-MongoDB Atlas Project:
+<h4> MongoDB Atlas Project </h4>
 ```hcl
 resource "mongodbatlas_project" "atlas-project" {
   org_id = var.atlas_org_id
   name   = var.atlas_project_name
 }
 ```
-A new MongoDB Atlas project is created within the specified organization using the provided project name.
+- A new MongoDB Atlas project is created within the specified organization using the provided project name.

-Database User:
+<h4> Database User </h4>
 ```hcl
 resource "mongodbatlas_database_user" "db-user" {
   username           = var.username